 Many of Royal's signature family features return on the Quantum Class including its Adventure Ocean children's program, Royal Babies and Tots Nursery, and DreamWorks entertainment and events with live character appearances from Shrek, Kung Fu Panda and Madagascar.

 An H2O Zone kids' water park will be featured on the top deck.

-Anthem of the Seas will be based in Southampton during the summer, offering Mediterranean itineraries; it will be based in Forth Lauderdale offering Caribbean cruises over the winter months.
+Anthem of the Seas will be based in Southampton during summer 2015, offering Mediterranean itineraries.
+It will be based in Cape Liberty, New Jersey, offering Caribbean cruises starting November 2015.